flenniken/collections/docs/notification.md

 **Lambda**

 The save-subscription Lambda function stores push subscriptions in DynamoDB.
-Lambda source lives in 'env/lambda/save-subscription'.
+Lambda source lives in `scripts/saveSubscription.js` and is copied to `env/lambda/save-subscription` when building the lambda zip file.

 API Gateway invokes the function on each authenticated POST /subscriptions request.
 A (userId, endpoint) identifies exactly one